Last year we launched Hear Her Voice – our first-ever event dedicated to the experiences of women, girls and mothers navigating epilepsy.

 Format: Passed brunch format, two inspiring panel discussions, opportunity for networking and connection.

 The Conduit is a private members’ club in the heart of Covent Garden dedicated to social and environmental impact.
-The Conduit brings together leaders, innovators and changemakers, making it the perfect home for Hear Her Voice.
+This central London venue offers a warm and inspiring space and has frequently welcomed leaders, innovators and changemakers, making it the perfect home for Hear Her Voice.

-With 150+ talks and programmes each year, it’s a platform for meaningful connections and change.
+With 150+ talks and programmes each year, it’s a hub for meaningful connections and change.
 Learn more about The Conduit.

 Who should attend: